geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 Release Notes
 ###################

 You may wish to skip ahead to  :ref:`configuring`.

+The next release of the GPI pipeline will probably be sometime September-ish after the final commissioning run, for use in 2014B.

 Version 1.1
 =========================================
-Released TBD May 1 ish.
+Released 2014 May 1.

-This version was released in support of the GPI Early Science shared-risk observing programs by the community.
+This version was released in support of the GPI Early Science shared-risk observing programs by the community in 2014A.
 It includes a range of enhancements and fixes made during the ongoing commissioning observing runs, including in particular substantial updates to polarimetry mode support.

 .. comment: